IvakisSolo/Skillo_Automation_Project/README.md

 4. Deleting an already existing post;
 5. Liking the first post on the home page;

-This suite also contains the option if a test fails to save a screenshot and contains a testng.xml that allows it to be executed using Maven commands.
+This suite also contains the option if a test fails to save a screenshot and a testng.xml that allows it to be executed using Maven commands.
 It works using Google Chrome browser.